wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 7 And the men of war of Britain were arrayed in their might against the people of the land of Columbia.

-8 Nevertheless , it came to pass , that about this time a strong ship of the United Slates , called the President , commanded by a skillful man whose name was Rogers ,*
+8 Nevertheless , it came to pass , that about this time a strong ship of the United States , called the President , commanded by a skillful man whose name was Rogers ,*

 * Com.
 Rogers.